Alumni Council Elections

-Any alumni member of the Alumni Association for whom we have an email address is eligible to vote.
+All Alumni Association members entitled to vote in Alumni Association elections shall generally vote by email.
+To vote online, we must have your email address.
 If you do not receive our monthly e-newsletter AlumnInsider or emails about our events and programs, we probably do not have your email address on file.
-You can add or update your email address—or other information such as your street mailing address—online.
+You can add or delete your email address—or other information such as your street mailing address—online.

 What is the process for candidacy?

 Alumni Association members who are interested in being elected to Alumni Council in the upcoming election can first download a PDF of the Alumni Council Nomination Form.
 (Please note that an individual interested in being a candidate for Alumni Council may either be self-nominated or be nominated by a third party.)

 Each nomination form should be complete and forwarded via email to the Volunteer Services team of the Alumni Association on or before Jan.
 15, 2016.
 Nomination forms that are not completed in full by a nominee prior to the deadline will not be eligible to be considered by the Nominating Committee for inclusion on the election ballet.

 Once received by the Alumni Association, the Nominating Committee will then review and evaluate all nominees based upon various criteria established by the Nominating Committee in order to determine which individuals shall stand for election.
 Among those criteria that will be applied are an individual’s years of volunteer service to the University, the Alumni Association and to their respective community; years of leadership experience as an officer or chair of an organization; demonstrated support of the Alumni Association’s mission; and diversity and representation by colleges, organized alumni units (including service as an Alumni Council member) graduation years, and geographical areas.